Cecilapp/theme-pwa/README.md

       path: '/admin'
 ```

-Do not pre-cache a specific page (through its front matter):
+Do not precache a specific page (through its front matter):

 ```yaml
 ---